Submitting your Supplementary Information

 Applicants whose first language is not English must submit official test results with acceptable scores.
-Refer to the Mount’s Graduate Language Admission Requirements for more information.
+Refer to the Mount’s English Test Score Requirements for more information.

 If you have completed graduate courses from a recognized university within the last five years that have not been applied towards a previous graduate degree, you may request that they be considered for possible transfer credit.
 Please provide a written request with your application and include the number, title, and description for each course.
 Confirmation from the institution that the courses are at the graduate level is required if this is not evident on your transcript.

 Transfer credits will be assessed by the academic department to which you are applying.
 A maximum of 2.0 units of graduate level courses can be transferred into a Mount graduate program.
 More information regarding transfer credits at the graduate level can be found in the Graduate Academic Calendar.

 The Internship Education Program is open to students applying to or enrolled in the Master of Science in Applied Human Nutrition (MScAHN).
 To be eligible, students must have fulfilled the undergraduate education requirements set by the Dietitians of Canada (DC).
 Applicants who are not graduates of a Dietitians of Canada accredited undergraduate program must have a program assessment done prior to admission to the internship.